bartekrutkowski/fcp/fcp-20200606-hardening.md

 security.bsd.see_other_gids=1
 ```

-The above kernel defaults are available since (find the release and date)
+The above kernel defaults are available since 5.0-RELEASE, and are completely
-and are completely safe to use, stable and not making much sense in todays
+safe to use, stable and not making much sense in todays non user focused,
-non user focused, microservice oriented system deployments.
+microservice oriented system deployments.

 In addition to the above, lagging behind the trends in security exposees
 the FreeBSD Project to a lot of bad press and resonates strongly in the open